prestonharberts/fedora-42-config/docs/gnome-tweaks.md

   - Window Focus: Focus on Hover
     - Raise Windows When Focused: On

-Move all the contents of `conf/tweaks/` to `.themes/` after following the instructions in `sf-font.md`, and change the following setting:
+Move the contents of `conf/tweaks/` to `.themes/` after following the instructions in `sf-font.md`, and change the following setting:

 Download the Mocu cursor by sevmeyer from [here](https://www.gnome-look.org/p/1526606).
 Unzip, and move the `Mocu-Black-Right` folder to `~/.icons/`.
 Create this folder if it does not already exist.